decentraland/documentation/content/creator/sdk7/media/audio-streaming.md

 Control the spatial audio with the following properties:

 - `spatialMinDistance`: The minimum distance at which audio becomes spatial.
-If the player is closer, the audio will be heard at full volume.
+If the player is closer, the audio will be heard at full volume. _0_ by default.
 - `spatialMaxDistance`: The maximum distance at which the audio is heard.
-If the player is further away, the audio will be heard at 0 volume.
+If the player is further away, the audio will be heard at 0 volume. _60_ by default

 ```ts
 const audioStreamEntity = engine.addEntity();